Feuding US Senate Republicans to get revised healthcare bill

 A Wednesday closed-door meeting did not resolve several disputes among moderate and conservative Republicans over the bill's contents, senators said.

-But President Donald Trump, in an interview with the Christian Broadcasting Network, said he would be "very angry" if he does not get a bill on his desk to repeal and replace the 2010 Affordable Care Act, otherwise known as Obamacare.
+President Donald Trump said in an interview with the Christian Broadcasting Network that he would be "very angry" if he does not get a bill on his desk to repeal and replace the 2010 Affordable Care Act, otherwise known as Obamacare.

 John Cornyn, the Senate's No. 2 Republican, told Reuters in a Capitol hallway many senators had come to realize they could talk about healthcare "endlessly" without deciding anything.
 "That's why it's important that we go ahead and schedule the vote," he said.